Last updated May 10, 2020

 Chan Laiwa turns her passion into a business

-Then, she moved back to China.
-And in 1988 founded Fu Wah International Group, a company that develops and manages properties.
+Later on, she moved back to China.
+And in 1988, she founded Fu Wah International Group, a company that develops and manages properties.

 1. Zhou Qunfei.
 China.
 8.3 billion

-Zhou was a good student, but by 16 she had dropped out of high school, like most girls in her town.
-But unlike other girls that chose to get married, Zhou dreamed of being a fashion designer so she moved to the city, to her uncle’s house in Shenzhen.
+Zhou was a good student, but by 16, she had dropped out of high school, like most girls in her town.
+But unlike other girls that chose to get married, Zhou dreamed of being a fashion designer.
+So she moved to the city, to her uncle’s house in Shenzhen.

 From working in a factory to owning one

-But once in the city the job she landed was at a factory that made glasses for watches.
+But once in the city the job, she landed was at a factory that made glasses for watches.

 After six years at the factory, she had saved enough money -3,000 dollars- to start her own glass mini-factory… in her apartment.
 It was 1993.